 “Why not, if it’s the truth?”

 I stared at my friend.
-He had just advised me to be honest about something I knew would hurt my husband and potentially change the nature of our relationship forever.
+He had just advised me to be honest about something I knew would devastate my husband and potentially change the nature of our relationship forever.
 I considered his words carefully and later that night, I told Jon the painful truth.

-I’ve talked a lot recently about listening to the still, small voice inside, the one I (perhaps presumptuously) call God, and how God never seems to reveal the five year plan.
+I’ve talked a lot recently about listening to the still, small voice inside, the one I call God, and how God never seems to reveal the five year plan.
 Instead, He tells us the next right thing, and then the next, and then the next.
 As E.L.
 Doctorow once said, it’s like driving at night in the fog.
 You can only see a small path before you, yet you can make it all the way home that way.
 But I’m coming to understand that listening for the next right thing is only one part of the equation.
 There is another, equally important, thing we must do if we are to follow where God leads:

 Share our truth.